schoolofcities/urban-data-storytelling/docs/notebooks/urban-data-analytics/1-what-and-where-of-data/what-and-where-of-data.md

 ## Data analysis process

-While is no set of specific step-by-step instructions for data analysis -- each project requires unique data sources, variables, methodologies, and outputs -- there is a general [framework](https://www.geeksforgeeks.org/six-steps-of-data-analysis-process/) you should follow:
+While is no set of specific step-by-step instructions for data analysis -- each project involves unique data sources, variables, methodologies, and outputs -- there is a general [framework](https://www.geeksforgeeks.org/six-steps-of-data-analysis-process/) you should follow.

 1. **Define the problem or research question.** What question are you trying to answer with data?
 Is data analysis the best way to answer that question?
 Who is the audience for your data analysis, and what do they want to know?
 2. **Collect data.** What kind of data do you need to answer your research question, and where can you find it?
 Does it exist?
 In what format?